getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 &nbsp;
 ### Using Custom Error Types
 If you want to define your own error types, you can generate a custom error with `new MyAppError('message')` and by creating a class that extends the built in `Error()`.
-You can also attach additional data to your error instance and Sentry will parse it along with your error.
+You can also attach additional data to your error instance and Sentry will parse it along with your error, just like it does with regular errors.

 &nbsp;
 ### Setting Context